Level 3: Scenes

 Instead of bogging you down with unnecessary rules we aim to help you unleash emotions on stage and find your true playful spontaneous self.

 For Hoopla great scene work isn’t about rigid frameworks to restrict you.
-Instead it’s about peeling off layers and removing the barriers between you and your scene partner to release a natural flowing spontaneity.
+Instead it’s about removing the barriers between you and your scene partner to release a natural flowing spontaneity.
 Instead of narrowing down we encourage you to open your heart and mind on stage.

 Improv scenes are vibrant works of comedic art made up of many beautifully fun skills including character, emotion, relationships, truth, honesty, games in scenes, patterns, themes, status, escalating the fun, spontaneity and more!